rccoder22/JSBootcampChallenges/tests/00_functions/Readme.md

 addUnknown:  write a function named addUnknown that takes up to 5 arguments and adds them together

-evenOrOdd: Write a function that accepts a number as an argument. return the string 'even' if it is an even nummber and 'odd' if it is an odd number
+evenOrOdd: Write a function that accepts a number as an argument. return the string 'even' if it is an even number and 'odd' if it is an odd number

 operator:
 Write a function named operator that accepts three number arguments. operator should: